anushkamahar/CodeAlpha_HangmanGame/README.md

 # Hangman-Game

-This is a simple Hangman game made using Python.
+This is a simple Hangman game made using Python.I created this project as part of my CodeAlpha Python Programming Internship.

 ## About the Game